 \subsection{Photometry of mock lens systems}

-Focusing the CNN lens search on a subset of the 3 billion sources detected in the PS1 3$\pi$ survey requires a pre-selection of sources based on their properties released in public catalogs.
-For this purpose, we compute the photometry of mock lensed systems in the same way as the PS1 image processing pipeline \citep{magnier16}.
+Focusing the CNN lens search on a subset of the three billion sources detected in the PS1 3$\pi$ survey requires a preselection of sources based on their properties released in public catalogs.
+For this purpose, we computed the photometry of mock lensed systems in the same way as the PS1 image processing pipeline \citep{magnier16}.
 Fixed aperture photometry is particularly important to measure reliable colors.
-We derive the integrated magnitudes of our mocks within the four smaller PS1 circular apertures of 1.04\arcsec (R3), 1.76\arcsec (R4), 3.00\arcsec (R5), and 4.64\arcsec\ (R6) radii, which are best suited to capture color gradients due to the presence of lensed arcs at angular separations of 1.5--3.0\arcsec\ with respect to the lens center.
+We derived the integrated magnitudes of our mocks within the four smaller PS1 circular apertures of 1.04\arcsec (R3), 1.76\arcsec (R4), 3.00\arcsec (R5), and 4.64\arcsec\ (R6) radii, which are best suited to capture color gradients due to the presence of lensed arcs at angular separations of 1.5--3.0\arcsec\ with respect to the lens center.
 The two largest of these apertures are also expected to be relatively good proxies of the integrated magnitudes of mocks.
-We use SExtractor in dual-image mode, with a 3$\sigma$ detection threshold in r-band, and assuming an ideal sky subtraction in PS1 deep stacks \citep[see details in][]{waters16}.
-To compute the aperture magnitudes of a given mock, the image zero-points are taken from the PS1 catalog of stack detections at the position of the LRG used to produce this mock.
+We used SExtractor in dual-image mode, with a 3$\sigma$ detection threshold in r-band, and assuming an ideal sky subtraction in PS1 deep stacks \citep[see details in][]{waters16}.
+To compute the aperture magnitudes of a given mock, the image zero-points were taken from the PS1 catalog of stack detections at the position of the LRG used to produce this mock.